 - Read our quick overview of the data basics you need to know.

-- Create audience personas to make sure your data stories will capture your audience’s interest.
+- Create marketing personas to make sure your data stories will be relevant.

 - Dive deeper into data storytelling with our book Infographics: The Power of Visual Storytelling.